krup-ali/js-projects/README.md

-# js-projects
+# Basic Project
-this respository contains javascript projects .
+This repo contain Basic project on html, css and Javascript .